-Q: Do you suggest attempting to take out a business loan to finance a business that you have invested in although credit may not be good, personally?
+Q: Do you suggest attempting to take out a business loan to finance a business that you have invested in although credit may not be good, personally? the pre-insolvency advisors Melbourne have the answer for you.

 A. No, I don’t suggest trying to get a business loan to finance your business operations when you know your personal credit isn’t good.
 You’ll simply wind up generating an inquiry on your credit report, which will further hurt your credit rating, and still wind up getting turned down by the bank for a loan.